antaz/hikari/share/man/man1/hikari.md

   Clears the current workspace and populates it with all **iconified** views that are a member of its current sheet.

-* **sheet-switch-to-[0-9|alternate|current]**

-  Clears the current workspace and populates it with all views that are a member of the specified sheet.
-This action also sets the **current sheet** of the workspace to this very sheet.
-Views that are a member of sheet **0** will also be displayed on the bottom of the stacking order.
-Switching to the current sheet will reset the state of the sheet e.g. hiding borrowed views, showing views that have previously been hidden and hiding views that are in iconified state.

-* **sheet-switch-to-[next|prev]-inhabited**

-  Switch to the next or previous sheet (excluding **00**) that contains at least one member.
-If none exists is a no-op.
-This action also sets the **current sheet** of the workspace to this sheet.

 View actions
 ------------
 * **view-cycle-[next|prev]**